MehdiMahmoodi/Github_StepByStep/README.md

 2-	Go to the created folder through the comand prompt(i.
 Cmd --> cd + address of the folder)

-3-	Clone the folder by typing the command: git clone paste the URL in previouse step+ Choose the name
+3-	Clone the folder by typing the command: git clone paste the URL in previouse step+ Choose the name[Click Here](https://github.com/MehdiMahmoodi/Github_StepByStep/blob/master/Cloning/img1.png)

 4-